ASharpPen/Valheim.CustomRaids/README.md

 <a href="https://www.buymeacoffee.com/asharppen"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=asharppen&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>

 # Changelog
+- v1.6.0:
+	- Added server setting for pausing raid timers while no players are online.
+Enabled by default.
+	- Added raid condition ConditionMustBeNearPrefab for checking if any of the listed prefabs is nearby.
+	- Added raid condition ConditionMustBeNearAllPrefabs for checking if all of the listed prefabs are nearby.
+	- Added raid condition ConditionMustNotBeNearPrefab for ensuring none of the listed prefabs are nearby.
+	- Added action for starting new raid on raid stop.
 - v1.5.3:
 	- Fixed issue with spawning on mountains due to distance check from player including height.
 	- Fixed spawn SetFaction modifier being case-sensitive.